-Taking the first step into attending a rehab centre can be very daunting and scary.
+Taking the first step into attending a rehab hospital can be very daunting and scary.
 However, if you leave your addiction for too long, the consequences could be terrible.

 Below are some questions that you can ask yourself to help you determine if your substance abuse is an addiction that needs to be treated at rehab.